-Financial crime is a considerably broad area that engulfs criminal activities characterized by the use of fraud - and often conspiracy -, as well as increased complexity.73 Financial crime is frequently described as a crime against property, which involves the wrongful conversion of another person's property for one's own use and benefit.
-Profit motives drive financial crime, which is committed to seize control of or get access to another person's property.74 The above definition can be considered fairly accurate, however it fails to incorporate certain illegal activities that are considered financial crimes such as money laundering - a criminal act widely recognized as a financial crime as it is not a crime against one's property.
+Financial crime is a considerably broad area that engulfs criminal activities characterized by the use of fraud - and often conspiracy -, as well as increased complexity.
+Financial crime is frequently described as a crime against property, which involves the wrongful conversion of another person's property for one's own use and benefit.
+Profit motives drive financial crime, which is committed to seize control of or get access to another person's property.
+The above definition can be considered fairly accurate, however it fails to incorporate certain illegal activities that are considered financial crimes such as money laundering - a criminal act widely recognized as a financial crime.
+When assessed against the above definition, money laundering would not be characterized as a financial crime as it is not a crime against one's property.
 Due to such limitations, the following more inclusive definition of financial crime, sourced from EUROPOL, is considered more appropriate and will be adopted for the purposes of this study: